microsoft/ProgrammaticCompliance/README.md

 az webapp deployment source config-zip --resource-group <WEBAPP_RESOURCE_GROUP> --name <WEBAPP_NAME> --src deployment.zip
 ```

 Congratulations you have successfully deployed the code to the webapp.
+Let the testing begin